Day 3 - Casting Sprites

 movement_state = MovementState.AIRBORNE

-Second Replace the old if Input.is_action_pressed("Fireball button")
+Second Replace the old if Input.is_action_pressed("Fireball button")-block with this code:

 # Update movement state, velocity and orientation based on the combo of